 The Faculty Assembly may delegate certain duties to a committee comprised of, at the least, the Dean and the Director of Studies.
-The groups set out in § 5 of the Faculty Rules are entitled to one representative each.
+The groups set out in § 5 of the Organisational Rules of the Faculty of Economics and Management are entitled to one representative each.